-Source: GAO's assessment of data from the Office of Management and Budget's Information Technology Dashboard. | GAO-16-672T
+Source: GAO's assessment of data from the Office of Management and Budget's Information Technology Dashboard. | GAO-17-263T

-Aside from the inherently judgmental nature of risk ratings, we identified three factors which contributed to differences between our assessments and CIO ratings:
+Aside from the inherently judgmental nature of risk ratings, we identified three factors which contributed to differences between our assessments and the CIO ratings:

-- Forty-one of the 95 CIO ratings were not updated during the month we reviewed, which led to more differences between our assessments and the CIOs' ratings.
-This underscores the importance of frequent rating updates, which help to ensure that the information on the Dashboard is timely and accurately reflects recent changes to investment status. - Three agencies' rating processes span longer than 1 month.
-Longer processes mean that CIO ratings are based upon older data, and may not reflect the current level of investment risk. - Seven agencies' rating processes did not focus on active risks.
+- Forty of the 95 CIO ratings were not updated during the month we reviewed, which led to more differences between our assessments and the CIOs' ratings.
+This underscores the importance of frequent rating updates, which help to ensure that the information on the Dashboard is timely and accurately reflects recent changes to investment status. - Three agencies' rating processes spanned longer than 1 month.
+Longer processes mean that CIO ratings are based on older data, and may not reflect the current level of investment risk. - Seven agencies' rating processes did not focus on active risks.
 According to OMB's guidance, CIO ratings should reflect the CIO's assessment of the risk and the investment's ability to accomplish its goals.
 CIO ratings that do no incorporate active risks increase the chance that ratings overstate the likelihood of investment success.

 As a result, we concluded that the associated risk rating processes used by the agencies were generally understating the level of an investment's risk, raising the likelihood that critical federal investments in IT are not receiving the appropriate levels of oversight.
-To better ensure that the Dashboard ratings more accurately reflect risk, we are recommending in our draft report, which is with the applicable agencies for comment, that
+To better ensure that the